LuminosoInsight/code-sample-unhashtag/README.md

 # unhashtag: a coding challenge

 Are you interested in working for [Luminoso](http://luminoso.com)?
 Great!
-We'd like to see what your code looks like, and how good you are at doing messy things with messy text.
+We'd like to see what your Python code looks like, and how good you are at doing messy things with messy text.

 ## Task: How do you separate words in Twitter hashtags?